Building HIPAA compliant messaging solution using QuickBlox API

 QuickBlox provides full support for anonymous sessions.
 Its automatic logoff procedures can prevent unauthorized users from accessing ePHI.
 It helps to end any session after a set period of inactivity.
 To continue, the user would have to re-enter the password or authenticate in some other way.

-QuickBlox supports easy integration with third-party applications such as document or customer identity providers.
+QuickBlox HIPAA compliant communication tools support easy integration with third-party applications such as document or customer identity providers.
 It ensures secure data storage and transfer between business applications and users.

 We use database-native encryption to prevent the direct reading of database files.
 You can also store your sensitive data in S3 that provides both server-side and client-side encryption.
 Your files will be replicated and backed up, so you will be able to retrieve them any time you need.